-Wondering what to do in Washington DC?
+Wondering what to do in Washington, DC?
 There are plenty of things to look forward to on your visit to the beloved US capital.
-Here are the best things to do in Washington DC.
+Here are the best things to do in Washington, DC.

 Your trip to the US capital doesn’t need to be all serious.
-Sure – it is filled with government-related sights that are truly worth visiting, but there are actually quite a lot of fun things to do in Washington DC.
-In fact, it is one of the best places to visit in USA.
+Sure – it is filled with government-related sights that are truly worth visiting, but there are actually quite a lot of fun things to do in Washington, DC.
+In fact, it is one of the best places to visit in the USA.

-Many of the best things to do in Washington DC are reserved for the curious bunch.
+Many of the best things to do in Washington, DC, are reserved for the curious bunch.
 Explore interesting neighborhoods, visit nature-rich gardens and experience great dining.

 Come nighttime, get ready to see Washington DC like never before.

 Scout the neighborhoods for the best live music and entertainment for which the city is starting to get known.

 1. World War II sites in Washington D.C.

 One of the best things to do in Washington DC is to visit the many World War II monuments, memorials, and museums around the city.